 Figure 3: Illustration of the landmark discrimination method using edge detection showing the selected objects (top left), the image under evaluation (top right); the strong edges detected for that image (bottom left) and indication whether objects are visible (bottom right).
 The visibility reported by the forward scatter sensor is 272 m.

-The landmark discrimination method using edge detection described above has been applied to images for De Bilt Test.
+The landmark discrimination method using edge detection described above has been applied to images for De Bilt.
 Since there are no objects at large distance and the discrimination method only determines whether objects are visible or not the method can only be applied to situations with low visibility.
 Otherwise the method would only report that visibility is good (meaning above 310 m).
 Some results are given in Figure 4.
 The upper panel shows examples where visibility is good (left) or poor (right) when all objects are visible or none are visible.
-When visibility drops a situation as in the lower left panel can occur, indicating that the visibility between 17 and 108 m.
+When visibility drops a situation as in the lower left panel can occur, indicating that the visibility is between 17 and 108 m.
 However, often situations occur when the estimated visibility is inconsistent (lower right) where the objects on the field indicate a visibility between 17 and 108 m, but the radar tower at 310 m is visible.
 Such situations can occur during shallow fog or in case of fog banks or patches.
 In such situations the landmark discrimination method also works and indicates the situation is inhomogeneous.
 The requirements of the user should then be considered on what visibility should be reported in such conditions, e.g. lowest visibility.
 Also note that the visibility reported by the visibility sensor might not be representative for the situation at the test field.
 Hence a manual evaluation by visual inspection of images around fog events has been performed.
 For De Bilt Test 37 images haven been manually evaluated and on 26 out of 37 images (=70%) all objects were correctly identified as visibility/non-visibility.
 Fog occurred in De Bilt Test on the mornings of July 3, 2015 and October 4, 2015 and the fog lifted at about 4:10 and 7:40 UT, respectively.
 This corresponds with the time that all objects become visible.